Go to our company website to learn about the advantages of using the Adyen connector for Dynamics 365.

 - All major global credit and debit cards, both online and in-store.

-- In-store transactions with Givex and SVS gift cards.
+- Point-of-sale transactions with Givex and SVS gift cards.

-- In-store transactions with Android Pay, Apple Pay, and Samsung Pay wallets.
+- Point-of-sale transactions with Android Pay, Apple Pay, and Samsung Pay wallets.

 You can use the Adyen payment connector with all Dynamics 365 Commerce channels: